Leninner/nvim-config/README.md

-# 💤 LazyVim
+# 💤 LazyVim for Leninner

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This config is a [devaslife youtube video extension](https://www.youtube.com/watch?v=fFHlfbKVi30&t=976s) customized for my personal use.
+Feel free to use it.